Letting Go of People-Pleasing: The Journey Back to Your True Self

 You can change.

-You can set up safe boundaries.
+You can set up healthy boundaries.

 Envy and Imposter Syndrome